google/WebFundamentals/src/content/en/updates/2016/03/web-enabled-internet-of-things.md

       // Johnny-Five's Thermometer class provides a built-in
       // controller definition for the TMP36 sensor.
 The controller
-      // handles computing a celsius (also fahrenheit & kelvin) from
+      // handles computing a Celsius (also Fahrenheit & Kelvin) from
       // a raw analog input value.
       // Reference: http://johnny-five.io/api/thermometer/
       var temp = new five.Thermometer({